tamilzh2018/kode-kloud-test/Linux.md

    sudo systemctl status squid

 # Q11 Linux Configure sudo
+We have some users on all app servers in Stratos Datacenter.
+Some of them have been assigned some new roles and responsibilities, therefore their users need to be upgraded with sudo access so that they can perform admin level tasks.

+a.
+Provide sudo access to user javed on all app servers.

+b.
+Make sure you have set up password-less sudo for the user.
+Ans:
+To grant **sudo access** and enable **password-less sudo** for user `javed` on all app servers in the Stratos Datacenter, follow these steps on each server:

+### 🛠️ Step A: Provide Sudo Access to `javed`

+1. **Log in to each app server** as root or a user with sudo privileges.
+2. **Add `javed` to the `sudo` group**:

+   usermod -aG sudo javed or usermod -aG wheel javed

+   > This assumes your system uses the `sudo` group for sudo privileges.
+On some systems (like CentOS/RHEL), it might be `wheel`.

+### 🔐 Step B: Enable Password-less Sudo for `javed`

+1. **Create a custom sudoers file** for `javed`:

+   echo 'javed ALL=(ALL) NOPASSWD:ALL' | sudo tee /etc/sudoers.d/javed

+2. **Set correct permissions**:

+   sudo chmod 440 /etc/sudoers.d/javed

+### ✅ Verification

+After completing the steps on each server, verify with:

+sudo -l -U javed or sudo -l

+You should see:

+User javed may run the following commands on this host:
+    (ALL) NOPASSWD: ALL

 # Q12 DNS Troubleshooting
+The system admins team of xFusionCorp Industries has noticed intermittent issues with DNS resolution in several apps .
+App Server 3 in Stratos Datacenter is having some DNS resolution issues, so we want to add some additional DNS nameservers on this server.

+As a temporary fix we have decided to go with Google public DNS (ipv4).
+Please make appropriate changes on this server.
+Ans:
+To resolve DNS issues on App Server 3 in the Stratos Datacenter by adding Google Public DNS (IPv4), you can update the server's DNS configuration.
+Here's how to do it on a Linux system:

+### 🛠 Steps to Add Google Public DNS

+1. **Edit the resolv.conf file**:
+   Open the DNS configuration file using a text editor like `vi` or `nano`:
+      sudo vi /etc/resolv.conf

+2. **Add Google DNS entries**:
+   Add the following lines at the top of the file:

+   nameserver 8.8.8.8
+   nameserver 8.8.4.4

+3. **Save and exit**:
+   - In `vi`, press `Esc`, type `:wq`, and hit `Enter`.
+   - In `nano`, press `Ctrl+O` to write out, then `Ctrl+X` to exit.

+4. **Prevent overwriting (optional but recommended)**:
+   If your system uses a network manager or DHCP client that overwrites `/etc/resolv.conf`, you can make the changes persistent by:
+   - Editing the appropriate network configuration file (e.g., `/etc/network/interfaces`, `/etc/netplan/*.yaml`, or NetworkManager settings).
+   - Or by creating a custom `resolv.conf` and symlinking it:

+     sudo chattr +i /etc/resolv.conf

+     If Error comes like :chattr: command not found sudo yum install e2fsprogs

+   > ⚠️ Use `chattr +i` with caution—it makes the file immutable.
 # Q13 Linux Firewalld Setup
 # Q14 Linux Postfix Mail Server
 # Q15 Linux Postfix Troubleshooting